Foundations of Descriptive and Inferential Statistics: Descriptive linear regression analysis

-\chapter{Descriptive linear regression analysis}
+\chapter{\href{https://www.youtube.com/watch?v=uMpJZ2g0e3E}{Descriptive linear regression analysis}}

-\lb{ch5} For strongly correlating sample data $\{(x_{i},y_{i})\}_{i=1,\ldots,n}$ for some metrically scaled 2--D variable $(X,Y)$, i.e., when $0.6 < |r| \leq 1.0$, it is meaningful to construct a mathematical model of the linear quantitative statistical association so diagnosed.
-The standard method to realise such a model is due to the German mathematician and astronomer \href{http://www-groups.dcs.st-and.ac.uk/~history/Biographies/Gauss.html}{Carl Friedrich Gau\ss\ (1777--1855)} and is known by the name of {\bf descriptive linear regression analysis}; cf. Gau\ss\ (1809)~\ct{gau1809}.
-We here restrict our attention to the case of {\em simple\/} linear regression which involves data for two variables only.
+\lb{ch5} For strongly correlating bivariate sample data $\{(x_{i},y_{i})\}_{i=1,\ldots,n}$ for a metrically scaled two-dimensional statistical variable~$(X,Y)$, i.e., when $0.71 \leq |r| \leq 1.0$, it is meaningful to construct a mathematical model of the linear quantitative statistical association so diagnosed.
+The standard method to realise this by systematic means is due to the German mathematician and astronomer \href{http://www-groups.dcs.st-and.ac.uk/~history/Biographies/Gauss.html}{Carl Friedrich Gau\ss\ (1777--1855)} and is known by the name of \textbf{descriptive linear regression analysis}; cf. Gau\ss\ (1809)~\ct{gau1809}.
+We here restrict our attention to the case of \textbf{simple linear regression}, which aims to explain the variability in one \textbf{dependent variable} in terms of the variability in a single \textbf{independent variable}.